cobwebch/external_import/Documentation/Administration/Columns/Index.rst

 Description
    Set to :code:`true` if you have denormalized data.
-This will tell the import process that there may be more than one row per record to import and that all values for the given column must be gathered and collapsed into a comme-separated list of values.
+This will tell the import process that there may be more than one row per record to import and that all values for the given column must be gathered and collapsed into a comma-separated list of values.
 See the :ref:`Mapping data <user-mapping-data>` chapter for explanations about the impact of this flag.